dk2791/dk2791.github.io/_fe/financialengineering.md

 sidebar:
   nav: "fe"
 ---
-Financial engineering in traditional sense
+Financial Engineering in the traditional sense.
+BM, for example.